alelavoie/cardboard-magnetpull/README.md

-# Cardboard Magnet Extended Controls
+# MagnetPull - Cardboard Magnet Extended Controls
 This simple script extends the magnet controls for the [Cardboard SDK for Unity](https://developers.google.com/cardboard/unity/).

-With Cardboard Magnet Extended Controls, you will now be able to detect when the magnet is pulled or released as well as how long it was pulled.
+With MagnetPull, you will now be able to detect when the magnet is pulled or released as well as how long it was pulled.

 A demo scene was added so you can easily test everything on your devices.